This post was last updated on October 7th, 2022 at 11:24 am.

 Entering the Gifts

-We’ll create a special contribution batch for our big presentation.
-If the Adams family were to donate $65 at this event, we would record it as shown, taking care to use the correct contribution fund.
+We’ll create a special donation batch for our big presentation.
+If the Adams family were to donate $65 at this event, we would record it as shown, taking care to use the correct donation fund.

-Any money donated anonymously can be saved in the 999999 envelope – IconCMO’s default envelope for loose plate offerings.
+Any money donated anonymously can be saved in the 999999 donor number – IconCMO’s default donor number for loose plate offerings.

-Regular weekly donations for the Building Campaign can be entered along with your other contributions.
+Regular weekly donations for the Building Campaign can be entered along with your other donations.
 For simplicity, I’m creating a batch with just a $50 donation from the Adams family.

 Let’s look at the resulting reports.
 (Other line items on these reports are from parts 1 and 2 of this blog post series.)

-If we create a contribution statement for the Adams household, we can see their giving at the presentation separate from their regular giving to the building project.
+If we create a donation statement for the Adams household, we can see their giving at the presentation separate from their regular giving to the building project.

 On the accounting side, we have separate line items for the gifts we received through the presentation and the regular weekly gifts we received for the building project.